sylver86/Python_analysis_index_performance/README.md

 ## Explore More

 🔗 **GitHub Repository:**
-Dive into the codebase and explore how advanced Python techniques and data engineering practices are combined to produce actionable insights from financial data.
+Dive into the codebase (file .ipynb).

 ---